 For elderly-focused gummies, certain actives must be microencapsulated—even though it increases costs by 25-40%.

 Vitamin D3: Spray-dried emulsions or lipid-matrix encapsulation protect against moisture-driven degradation.
-Without this protection, you're essentially selling a product that stops working before the expiration date.
+Without it, you're essentially selling a product that stops working before the expiration date.

 B12: Double-layer encapsulation using protein-polysaccharide complexes creates the barrier protection these moisture-sensitive compounds require.